asifkazi/presto-docker/README.md

 * Create a Hive Metastore if the `HIVE_METASTORE_*` environment variables are set

 ## TODO

-- [X] Create an image based on Java 8 OpenJDK with Alpine 3.5 (Java is a dependency for Presto Server)
-- [X] Make the image packed with Python 2.7 (Python >2.4 is required by Presto Server)
-- [X] Install Presto Server using the tar.gz file (The rpm require Java 8 Oracle)
-- [X] Setup Presto Server as a single node in the container
-- [X] Add the following catalogs/connectors to the image: BlackHole, JMX & TPCH
-- [X] The entrypoint script configure the container as a coordinator or worker, based on environment variables
-- [X] Create a Makefile to automate all the tasks
-- [X] Create a docker-compose file to create a cluster for testing.
-- [X] Fix Connection refused when trying to connect from a worker to coordinator.
-- [ ] Define if create a new image to be the base of presto image.
-This image will have Java and Python.
 - [ ] Integrate with Kubernetes